Hitting the Target: The Importance of Making Sure a Drug's Aim Is True

 You now probably have a good idea of what biological processes may be disrupted by the drugs targeting NPC1, but what areas of the body may be particularly damaged, and what kinds of people should be most careful to avoid drugs like these?
 To answer this, we will look at gene expression data of NPC1 and other genes that encode for proteins that may be disrupted by the drug.

-- Click on the graph image to enlarge it.
-On the x-axis, there are cell types listed. ("HESC" and "HIPSC" are stem cells, and you can ignore them for this science project.)
+- The bar graph in the "Expression" section shows gene expression data for the NPC1 gene in different cell types or tissue samples (Figure 7).
+On the x-axis, there are cell types or tissue samples listed.
 For every cell type, the levels of gene expression are shown on the y-axis.

 - Which cell types express the highest amounts of NPC1, and which express the lowest?
 Are there any cell types that do not express it at all?